Washington DC, US

 To engage the entire family, the park will include a play space.
 It will also have an urban landscape that will serve as a backdrop for planting festivals, farmer markets and healthy cooking classes.

 The Bridge Park will serve as a platform for public art varying from temporary to permanent artworks.
-It will also offer interactive art to showcase the rich history of the river, region and the residents.
+It will also offer interactive art to showcase the rich history of the river, region and residents.

 Acting as a recreational centre, the park will launch canoeing, kayaking and paddleboat services, allowing visitors to explore man-made structures such as the USS Barry, Nationals Ballpark and the new Yards Park.